-BioAlder has been developed as an aid for determining the age of young, unaccompanied asylumseekers in cases of doubt.
-The tool has been constructed as a statistical calculation model on the basis of studies of the development of the hand skeleton and lower left wisdom tooth in more than 17000 young persons of known chronological age.
-BioAlder is used to assess the individual asylumseeker's developmental stages on the basis of X-ray images of the applicant's hand and teeth, and to compare them with the statistical basis in the model.
+BioAlder has been developed as an aid for determining the age of young, unaccompanied asylum-seekers in cases of doubt.
+The tool has been constructed as a statistical calculation model on the basis of studies of the development of the hand-wrist skeleton (hand) and lower left wisdom tooth in more than 17000 young persons of known chronological age.
+BioAlder is used to assess the individual asylum-seeker's developmental stages on the basis of radiographs of the applicant's hand-wrist and teeth, and to compare them with the statistical basis in the model.
 The model provides an estimate of the applicant's chronological age range.
 Emphasis is placed on BioAlder being able to present uncertainty in an easily comprehensible manner.

-BioAlder has been developed as part of an assignment for Oslo University Hospital, Department of Forensic Medicine, commissioned by the Norwegian Ministry of Health and Care Services.
+BioAlder has been developed as part of an assignment for Oslo University Hospital (OUH), Department of Forensic Sciences, commissioned by the Norwegian Ministry of Health and Care Services.
 The assignment is regulated by an agreement between OUH and Directorate of Immigration (UDI).
-The tool was developed by the research group on age assessment at the Department of Forensic Medicine, Division of Laboratory Medicine, OUH.
+The tool was developed by the research group on age assessment at the Department of Forensic Sciences, Division of Laboratory Medicine, OUH.
 We should like to thank the Norwegian Knowledge Centre for their cooperation on the systematic review and Thore Egeland (Norwegian University of Life Sciences/OUH) and Torbjørn Wisløff (UiO/Norwegian Institute of Public Health) for cooperation on the mathematical modelling of data.

-The tool is based on X-rays of the hand skeleton and teeth, which were also components of the system used in Norway until recently.
+The tool is based on radiographs of the hand-wrist skeleton (hand) and teeth, which were also components of the system used in Norway until recently.
 What is new is that the best documented methods for staging development have been selected, all available scientific studies on these stages collated, and finally a mathematical model has been constructed that makes it possible to combine hand and tooth results.
 To the best of our knowledge, the system is the first of its kind.

 The tool has been optimised for assessing the age of young asylum-seekers, and cannot be used indiscriminately in other connections.
-The systematic reviews are under the process of being published internationally.
-The mathematical modelling forming the basis for the tool is published (5).

 Some discretionary decisions have to be made in connection with any developments.
 In the work on this tool, the primary aim of the discretionary decisions taken was to prevent children being classified as adults, and the secondary aim to prevent adults being classified as children.
 That is the reason why the tool may not be suitable to determine age in other settings, e.g trafficking.